robertpiira/ingrid/README.markdown

 Ingrid is a bit less obtrusive and bit more fun to reflow for responsive layouts.

-Ingrid is heavily inspired by oocss grids <http://oocss.org>.

 Ingrid is also meant to be an extendable system, easy to customize to your own needs.

 Ingrid loves cats :o)